 The Early Years Foundation Stage (EYFS) sets standards for the learning, development and care of children from birth to 5 years old.
 All schools and Ofsted-registered Early Years providers must follow the EYFS, including childminders, preschools, nurseries and school reception classes.

-The Ofsted Early Years Inspection Handbook provides outline guidance and grade descriptors for the judgements that Ofsted inspectors will report on when inspecting registered early years providers who deliver the Early Years Foundation Stage
+The Ofsted Early Years Inspection Handbook (May 2019) provides outline guidance and grade descriptors for the judgements that Ofsted inspectors will report on when inspecting registered Early Years providers who deliver the Early Years Foundation Stage

 Learning and development

 Early Years learning concentrates on seven areas split between prime and specific areas of learning.